adamchainz/django-perf-rec/README.rst

 Keep detailed records of the performance of your Django code.

 `django-perf-rec` is like Django's `assertNumQueries` on steroids.
 It lets you track the individual queries along with cache operations.
-You use it in your test like:
+Use it in your tests
+like:

 .. code-block:: python